 The Georgia Tech Interdisciplinary Bioengineering Graduate Program was established in 1992.
 Over 170 students have graduated from the program in a broad spectrum of research by our 130+ participating faculty from the Colleges of Engineering, Computing, Sciences, and Architecture as well as Emory University School of Medicine.

 The BioE Program is interdisciplinary in that it is not a standalone academic unit like most departments or schools at Georgia Tech.
-Rather, 8 different academic units from the Colleges of Engineering and Computing make up the program.
+Rather, multiple academic units from the Colleges of Engineering, Computing, and Sciences make up the program.
 However, the BioE Program provides the degree requirements for students accepted into the program.
 This approach allows a flexible, integrative and individualized degree program that enforces depth and breadth in coursework, a solid bioengineering research experience, and yet is reflective of the disciplinary background of the student's home school.
 Importantly, the BioE Program provides research opportunities for students with any participating program faculty, allowing tremendous diversity and flexibility for research topics and advisors.

 Educate students and advance research that integrates engineering principles with the life sciences to improve health, the environment and engineering applications.

-Be a global leader in interdisciplinary graduate education & in the creation, development, and transfer of new knowledge & technologies that improve health, understanding of life sciences, and the environment.
+Be a global leader in interdisciplinary graduate education and in the creation, development, and transfer of new knowledge & technologies that improve health, understanding of life sciences, and the environment.

 BioE Program Goals